GioF71/librespot-docker/README.md

 ## Why

-I prepared this Dockerfile Because I wanted to be able to install librespot easily on any machine (provided the architecture is amd64 or arm).
+I prepared this Dockerfile Because I wanted to be able to install librespot easily on any machine (provided the architecture is amd64, armhf or arm64).
 Also I wanted to be able to configure and govern the parameter easily, maybe through a webapp like Portainer.

 ## Prerequisites